Training Module

 • Decision documentation quality

-• Evidence trails, sampling focus, and red-flag patterns
+• Evidence trails, sampling focus, and red flags

 • Case-based audit simulation